 A man's dreams are an index to his greatness.
 Zadok Rabinowitz

 I know what it's like being a new parent and wanting to capture every moment of your child's early life.
 I know I did.
-I imagine my Dad running around behind myself or my younger brothers taking photos of us playing on the beach in Bequia or riding our bikes for the first time.
-I'm sure my mom has those photos hidden away somewhere.Camera : NIKON D40, Focal length : 24mm, Aperture : ƒ/5.6, Shutter speed : 1/2500s, ISO : 200,
+I imagine Dad running around behind myself or my younger brothers (or maybe Mom) taking photos of us playing on the beach in Bequia or riding our bikes for the first time.
+I'm sure my mom has those photos hidden away somewhere.